akhilbhale21/DAEN328final/README.md

    DB_PASSWORD = 'hello'
 4. Go to terminal and run "docker build -t streamlit-etl-app ."
 5. Next, run "docker run -p 8501:8501 streamlit-etl-app"
-6. Copy and paste the Local URL in the browser of your choice.
+6. If streamlit doesn't launch automatically, copy and paste the Local URL in the browser of your choice.
 Below is a screenshot of the streamlit dashboard and what should come up on your screen too.

 <br>
 <br>